tapfortap/Documentation/plugins/unity.md

 A few additions need to be made to Unity's AndroidManifest.xml.
 If you do not have a custom manifest Unity recommends to create your own under the `Assets/Plugins/Android `folder ([Unity docs](http://docs.unity3d.com/Documentation/Manual/PluginsForAndroid.html)).
 Or you can edit the default manifest:
- - OSX: `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer/AndroidManifest.xml`
+ - OS X: `/Applications/Unity/Unity.app/Contents/PlaybackEngines/AndroidPlayer/AndroidManifest.xml`
  - Windows: `C:\Program Files\Unity\Editor\Data\PlaybackEngines\AndroidPlayer\AndroidManifest.xml`

-1. Add the following permissions to the AndroidManifest.xml
-  `<uses-permission android:name="android.permission.INTERNET" />`
+1. Add the following permissions to the AndroidManifest.xml `<uses-permission android:name="android.permission.INTERNET" />`
   `<uses-permission android:name="android.permission.READ_PHONE_STATE" />`
   `<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />`
   `<uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />`
   `<uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />`
-2. Include the TapForTap activity in the AndroidManifest.xml
+2. Include the TapForTap activity in the AndroidManifest.xml `<activity android:name="com.tapfortap.TapForTapActivity"/>`
-  `<activity android:name="com.tapfortap.TapForTapActivity"/>`
 3. Change the following line in the AndroidManifest.xml, setting the value to true.
-This makes it so that you can click on the banner ads (otherwise Unity swallows the click event)
-   `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />`
+This makes it so that you can click on the banner ads (otherwise Unity swallows the click event) `<meta-data android:name="unityplayer.ForwardNativeEventsToDalvik" android:value="true" />`

 Congratulations, you are done.
 You should now be able to call into the Tap for Tap library